siktro/learning-exlixir-term/README.md

 Project to learn some basic Elixir.

 Small terminal application based on [knowthen.com](https://knowthen.com) courses.
-Idea and architecture were not created by me, i just follow course's videos.
+Idea and architecture were not created by me, i just followed course's videos.

 ## Installation